Updated Nov. 8 to add details of Brigit’s $18 million settlement with the Federal Trade Commission.

 This can be a lifeline if it actually is a one-time thing, Hilston said.

-The problem is, using these apps usually isn’t a one-time thing.
+The problem is, that using these apps usually isn’t a one-time thing.
 Survey results show that the average cash-advance user has borrowed money 3.2 times each.

 The CFPB alleges that New York City-based MoneyLion violated the Military Lending Act by charging more than the legally allowable 36% rate cap on loans to servicemembers and their dependents, through a combination of stated interest rates and monthly membership fees.
 The CFPB also alleges MoneyLion required customers to join a membership program to access certain low-APR installment loans, and then did not allow them to cancel their memberships until their loans were paid.